 Come to this one-hour CLE to learn about Pennsylvania guardianship laws, as well as less-restrictive alternatives to guardianship.
 The class discussion will be framed by the Pennsylvania Rules of Professional Conduct, particularly Rule 1.14.
 Client with Diminished Capacity.

-This program has been approved by the Board on Continuing Legal Education of the Supreme Court of New Jersey for 1.0 hour of total CLE credit.
+This program has been approved by the Board on Continuing Legal Education of the Supreme Court of New Jersey for 1.0 hour of total CLE credit in ethics/professionalism.